digging-code-blog/community-tips/CONTRIBUTING.md

 ## Review Process

 All PRs will be **reviewed before merging**.
-Contributors will be credited in the commit message and on the tip itself if it is published on the blog.
+Contributors will be credited within the tip when it is published on the blog.

 ---